 What is a Renko Chart?

-A Renko chart comes from Japan.
-The key element of Renko is the focus on the price movement only.
-A Renko chart is comprised of a series of bricks.
-A new brick is formed after the price reaches and closes at a specific price amount.
-Another new brick is created and positioned at a 45-degree angle up or down.
-Typically, an up brick is green, and a down brick is red.
+The Renko chart originated in Japan.
+The focus on price fluctuations alone is the fundamental feature of the Renko.
+A Renko chart is constructed with bricks.
+After the price hits and closes at a certain price level, a new brick is produced.
+Another new brick is produced and positioned at a 45-degree angle up or down.
+Up bricks are often green, whereas down bricks are red.

 How is Renko calculated?